 Help & Support - Landlordy app

-If your question is not answered below or you have a problem using Landlordy app - please send email from the app itself (using About-Send email option from the app will include diagnostic information that can help us identify problems) or directly to firstname.lastname@example.org.
+If your question is not answered below or you have a problem using the Landlordy app - please email us from the app itself (using the About-Send email option from the app will include diagnostic information that can help us identify problems) or write directly to firstname.lastname@example.org.

-We made Landlordy tutorial to help you with the first steps in the app.
+We have made a Landlordy tutorial to help you with the first steps in the app.
 Existing users - please check out second half of the tutorial to learn some new tricks.

 Frequently asked questions

-Personal Edition is one time in-app purchase (not subscription) within Landlordy (free) app to enable extra features.
-Personal Edition is enabled automatically if you have downloaded LandLordy Personal Edition (paid app).
+Personal Edition is a one time in-app purchase (not subscription) in the free version of Landlordy to enable extra features.
+(Personal Edition is enabled automatically if you download LandLordy Personal Edition, the paid app).

 Personal Edition features include:

-Unlimited number of tenants/rental agreements - free version of the app is limited to one tenant/agreement.
+Unlimited number of tenants/rental agreements - the free version of the app is limited to one tenant/agreement.